These rock garden ideas will inspire you to create your very own – and there are many reasons why rockeries are so attractive.

 3. Rock garden ideas for small spaces: plant in containers like Monty Don

 Even a tiny garden can still have a rockery – you can easily start one in containers.
 Simply choose rock garden plants – succulents, cacti, miniature bulb plants like small daffodils and iris – and sprinkle the soil around the plants with pebbles.
 Then, display your miniature rockery on a garden table.
 Beautiful.

 Monty Don has created his rockery on a table in containers and we’re sharing (above) because we think you’ll love it as much as we do.
 It would look fabulous reproduced in any garden, but one of the things that’s brilliant about it is that even if you have the smallest of exterior spaces, you could pull it off, too.

 4. Use rocks and pebbles for easy maintenance rockeries

 If you prefer a clumped planting scheme for your rockery (where plants are dotted in groups), add texture and interest by filling the spaces between the plants and large rocks with smaller pebbles.
 The result will be more interested and polished than if you leave the soil between plants bare.
 And, of course, it will mean fewer plants, fewer weeds, less work – and less money spent on rock garden plants.

 5. Rock garden ideas from Japan

 Japanese rock gardens are a bit different from Alpine-style rock gardens.
-Firstly, a it will use more shrubs and compact trees such as acers rather than just low-growing plants.
-Secondly, slate and fine granite chippings are favoured over other types of stone.
+Firstly, it will use more shrubs and compact trees such as acers rather than just low-growing plants.
+Secondly, slate and fine granite chippings are favored over other types of stone.
 And, thirdly, if you're building a Zen-style garden in the Japanese manner, consider using moss as ground cover and stone garden decorations.
 Water features, especially water pumps, are also common.